• Skip to main content

 • Frequently Asked Questions

 American Express Membership Rewards and Chase Ultimate Rewards are the two most popular travel credit card reward programs on the market today.
-They provide the ability to leverage your credit card spending into free travel via transfer partners or by booking through their travel portals.
+They let you turn your credit card spending into free travel through transfer partners or by booking through their travel portals.

 The point currencies of these programs are especially valuable because of their versatility and breadth of redemption options.
 Not only do they provide a wide variety of options for redeeming your points, including statement credits, gift cards, and travel, but they also allow you to easily transfer points to a variety of airline and hotel partners so you can redeem travel directly through those programs.